People are often confused about whether they should trade via SPX vs SPY.

 So, the lower price of SPY leads to higher trade frequency.

 What Are The Options In Trading?

-Options entitle the owner to the right to sell or purchase the underlying security at a specific price and time.
-The owner does not have an obligation to exercise the option; it’s based on their discretion to exercise their right.
+Options entitle the owner to sell or purchase the underlying security at a specific price and time.
+The owner is not obligated to exercise the option; it’s based on their discretion to exercise their right.